SassDoc/sassdoc.github.io/documenting-your-items/index.md

 * Description is optional.
 Hyphen before description is optional.
 * Description is parsed as Markdown.*
 * Multiple types must be separated by pipes (`|`).
-* Has no effect on variables and placeholders in SassDoc default theme.
+* Has no effect on variables and placeholders.

 ## @prop